 Today, payment processing trends are changing yet again, and this time it’s in response to the COVID-19 pandemic.

 On the one hand, in-house cashless transactions have become the preferred method of payment in most restaurants.
 But you’ve also likely seen an increase in card-not-present transactions because a greater number of diners have been staying home and ordering online during the pandemic.
 This trend is big business, with restaurant-to-consumer delivery estimated to reach $15.6 million in 2020.

 Naturally, you want to keep your takeout enthusiasts happy until they’re ready to visit your restaurant again.
 An excellent way to do that is by giving them the option of online ordering via a card-not-present transaction.

-Offering online ordering may be a no-brainer during COVID-19, but this valuable revenue stream can benefit your restaurant even after the pandemic is over.
+Offering online ordering with integrated payments may be a no-brainer during COVID-19, but this valuable revenue stream can benefit your restaurant even after the pandemic is over.